antoninhrlt/i2clib/README.md

     > = 0111100 (as 7 bits in binary) = 0x3c (as hexadecimal)

     (from [https://passionelectronique.fr](https://passionelectronique.fr/ecran-oled-i2c-arduino/) in French)

+- ### What is my screen's port ?
+  Open a terminal on your Raspberry PI and type:
+  `ls /dev/ | grep "i2c-"` and you get for example: `i2c-1`, so "1" is your port !

 - ### How to connect my screen ?
     These are the two most important GPIO ports that we will use.